gullerya/data-tier/readme.md

 `data-tier` ('tier' from 'to tie') is a two way binding (MVVM) library targeting client (browser) HTML/Javascript applications.
 `data-tier` relies on an [`Observable`](https://github.com/gullerya/object-observer/blob/master/docs/observable.md)-driven event cycle, having an embedded [`object-observer`](https://github.com/gullerya/object-observer) as the default `Observable` provider.

+It is highly advised to briefly review the library's [Lifecycle](./docs/lifecycle.md) documentation for a main concepts.
+Once ready, [`data-tier`'s approach to client app architecture](./docs/client-app-architecture.md) will also have a bunch of useful information on when and how to employ data binding in a modern client applications in a non-intrusive, non-prisoning, managable and extensible way.

 #### Support matrix: ![CHROME](./docs/icons/chrome.png)<sub>61+</sub> | ![FIREFOX](./docs/icons/firefox.png)<sub>60+</sub>

 #### Performance report: TBD

 #### Versions ([full changelog](./docs/changelog.md))

+* __2.0.2__
+  * documentation improvements and enhancements

 * __2.0.0__
   * implemented [issue #29](https://github.com/gullerya/data-tier/issues/29) - removing non-convenience and ambiguity in API usage